The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

 \subsubsection{Pure spin-independent quasiperiodic potential}

-For pure spin-independent limit of QP potential, where $\eta=0$, the system exhibits only extended and localized states, with no critical states since IDZs on the shared component vanishes.
-We begin by considering the high-symmetry case where $t_0 = t_{\mathrm{so}}$, which leads to a vanishing effective hopping, leaving only the on-site potential
+For pure spin-independent limit of QP potential, where $\eta=0$, the system exhibits only extended and localized states, with no critical states since IDZs in the shared component vanish.
+We first consider the high-symmetry case where $t_0 = t_{\mathrm{so}}$, which leads to a vanishing effective hopping, leaving only the on-site potential

 In this case, all eigenstates are localized as shown in Fig.~\ref{fig:QPRaman}(c1).
-The mechanism behind this can be understood as follows: the Hamiltonian [Eq.~\eqref{eq:1DSOC}], when $M_z = 0$ (i.e., no QP Zeeman potential), yields two flat bands.
-Then any finite QP onsite potential $M_z$ can fully localize all the states.
-For $t_{0}\neq t_{\mathrm{so}}$, we denote $t_{\pm}=t_{\mathrm{so}}\pm t_{0}$, which preserves the vanishing nearest-neighbor hopping but modifies the on-site potential
+The mechanism behind this can be understood as follows: when $M_z = 0$ (i.e., no QP potential), the Hamiltonian [Eq.~\eqref{eq:1DSOC}] yields two flat bands, and any finite QP onsite potential $M_z$ can fully localize all states.
+Deviating from the high-symmetry line $t_{0}\neq t_{\mathrm{so}}$ introduces next-nearest-neighbor (NNN) hopping $t_j^{\mathrm{NN}} a_{j}^{\dagger}a_{j+2}+{\rm h.c.}$, with coefficient